KernelTuner/kernel_launcher/docs/examples/wisdom.rst

 To use the Kernel Launcher's wisdom files, we need to run the application twice.
 First, we **capture** the kernels that we want to tune, and then we use Kernel Tuner to tune those kernels.
-Second, when we run the application again, but this time the kernel configuration is **selected** from the wisdom file that was generated during the tuning process.
+Second, we run the application again, but this time the kernel configuration is **selected** from the wisdom file that was generated during the tuning process.

 Let's see this in action.